General Tax Questions – FICA (Social Security and Medicare) Taxes

 - Foreign nationals who qualify for FICA exemption (must have completed the foreign national form)

 Please note that Tufts cannot provide advice or assistance in completing tax forms.
-All inquiries should be addressed to a professional tax service such as HR Block.
+All inquiries should be addressed to a professional tax service.
 Also - social security withholding is required of each employer.
 If the employee has reached a personal limit any amounts withheld over the cap is claimed back on their annual tax return.
 Tufts cannot give that credit, only the IRS.

 tax, tax statement, tax deduction, W-2, W-4, tax collection, tax return, FICA, Social Security, Medicare